-Automatic External Defibrilators are located In the Science Annex, first floor; King Horn, front hall west, front hall east, by weight room and pool area; Dial-Roberson Stadium, near concession stand; Freed Center, main lobby; McIntosh Center, main lobby; Presser Hall, front vestibule; Dicke Hall, atrium; Law Building, near library lobby; Pharmacy, first floor north staircase; Lehr Memorial, main lobby; and in both security vehicles.
+Automatic External Defibrilators are located In the Science Annex, first floor; King Horn, front hall west, front hall east, by weight room and pool area; Dial-Roberson Stadium, near concession stand; Freed Center, main lobby; McIntosh Center, main lobby; Presser Hall, front vestibule; Dicke Hall, atrium; Law Building, near library lobby; Pharmacy, first floor north staircase; Lehr Memorial, main lobby; alos in the Health Center; Chapel: The Inn; Physical Plant and in both security vehicles.

 During very heavy power usage, area utility companies may have to reduce voltage.
-Such "brownouts" may occur when air conditioner use it very high.
+Such "brownouts" may occur when air conditioner use is very high.
 If a brownout occurs:

 - Turn off all light switches.